Short Inca Trail 2 Days

 - Hike a part of the famous Inca Trail to Machu Picchu just in one day.

-- Explore trail-side archaeological sites that only Inca Trail hikers have access to.
+- Explore trail-side archaeological sites that only Short Inca Trail 2 days hikers have access to.

 - Hike to Machu Picchu on mystical, stone-paved paths built by the Incas.